bczoma/solace-kubernetes-quickstart/docs/PreRequisites.md

 - OpenShift
 - Minikube

-## Deploy Helm package manager
+## Setup Helm package manager

+This involves installing Helm in your client and if using Helm v2 (default for now), deploying its in-cluster agent Tiller.

 ### TL;DR;

-This will install and deploy Helm v2.
+This will install Helm v2 and deploy Tiller.

 1. Install the Helm client following [your platform-specific instructions](//helm.sh/docs/using_helm/#installing-the-helm-client ).
 For Linux, use